Short-Fuze (G.I. Joe)

 Short-Fuze (also released as Short-Fuse) is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is the G.I.
 Joe Team's original mortar soldier and debuted in 1982.

 Profile

 His real name is Eric W. Friestadt, and his rank is that of corporal E-4.
 Short-Fuze was born in Chicago, Illinois.

 His primary military specialty is artillery and his secondary military specialty is infantry engineer.
 Short-Fuze is logical and sensitive.
 He also has a noticeable temper, hence his code-name.
-Short-Fuze comes from a military family (his father and grandfather were both career Top Sergeants).
-He enjoys abstract mathematics and can plot artillery azimuths and triangulations in his head.
+Short-Fuze was born into a military family, as his father and grandfather were both career Top Sergeants.
+He enjoys working on abstract mathematics and is able to plot artillery azimuths and triangulations just in his head.
 Short-Fuze received advanced infantry training, and specialized education in artillery school and engineer school.
 He is a qualified expert with the M-14, M-16, M79 grenade launcher, M-2 60mm light mortar, M-1 81mm medium mortar, and the M1911A1 Auto Pistol.